Angel (coin): Touch Pieces

 In France and England there was a superstitious belief that the royal touch could cure scrofula, or "the king's evil".
 The kings of England often performed a ceremonial laying of hands on sufferers, and then gave each one a gold Angel coin.

 After his execution in 1649, royalists believed that Angel coins that had been given to sufferers by the "martyred" King Charles I could miraculously cure scrofula.
 In 1660, Charles II began handing out gold-plated "touch-pieces" in the place of Angel coins.
 This was continued by his successors until the death of Queen Anne Stuart in 1714, though it was briefly halted from 1689 to 1702 by Queen Mary II Stuart and her co-regent William III of Orange.

-It was also practiced by the exiled James II Stuart and the other Jacobite pretenders after he was deposed in 1689.
+It was also practised by the exiled James II Stuart and the other Jacobite pretenders after he was deposed in 1689.
 (The Jacobite touch pieces were plated in silver instead of gold as an economy measure.)
 They were last issued by the fourth and final direct Jacobite pretender, "Henry IX" Stuart (the Cardinal King) until his death in 1807.

 Social impact

 The angel was such an iconic coin that many English pubs were named after it.
 The Angel Inn in Islington (after which the Angel tube station is named) was one of these.

-The angel was traditionally given to sufferers of the disease known as "king's evil", in a mediaeval ceremony intended to heal them with the "royal touch".
+The angel was traditionally given to people with the disease known as "king's evil", in a medieval ceremony intended to heal them with the "royal touch".
 After it was no longer minted, medals with the same device (called touch pieces) were given instead.

 The 1610 General Assembly of the Church of Scotland in Glasgow was named after the coins.
 M'Crie wrote: "The bribery practised at this Assembly was shamefully notorious.
 Golden coins, called angels, were so plentifully distributed among the ministers, that it was called, by way of derision, the angelical Assembly."